overte-org/overte-website/src/news/assosiation_funding.md

 ---
 title: Overte e.V.
-Association Funding
+Association Founding
 subtitle:
 layout: news-post.njk
-summary: The association, that will be the backbone to Overte, has been funded.
+summary: The association that will be the backbone to Overte, has been founded.
 teaserImage: ev_funding.png

 author: